 These parameters describe each conduit and the method of flow computation.
 Separate lists are required for each section.
 For all unused sections, the parameters Path Enable and Volume Init Value must be set to zero.
 All other parameters for unused sections can be ignored; their values are not used by the system.
-All lengths and elevations are limited to five figures.
+All lengths and elevations are limited to five figures (Note: only 2 decimal places are displayed).
 Parameters with the letters C after their names are used only in Open Channel or Compound mode.